VinGarcia/ksql/README.md

 > Note: If you want numbers see our [Benchmark section](https://github.com/vingarcia/ksql#benchmark-comparison) below

-ksql is meant to improve on the existing ecosystem by optimizing for the most interesting use-cases with as little extra baggage possible, offering among other things:
+ksql is meant to improve on the existing ecosystem by providing a well-designed database package that has:

-- An easier time setting up and learning it
+1. A small number of easy-to-use helper functions for common use cases
+2. Support for more complicated use-cases by allowing the user to write SQL directly

+This strategy allows the API to be

+- Very simple with a small number of functions
+- Harness all the power of SQL, by just allowing the user to type SQL
 - Less opportunities for making mistakes, which makes code reviews easier
 - A succinct and idiomatic Go idiom reducing the cognitive complexity of your code
-- Easy ways of mocking your database when you need to.
+- Easy ways of mocking your database when you need to
-- Support for all common databases
+- Support for all common relational database: `mysql`, `sqlite`, `sqlserver` and `postgres`
-- No DSL: Use SQL for your queries

-And for a few important use-cases that cannot follow these rules perfectly, we have carefully chosen a few powerful abstractions that might be slightly more complicated to learn, such as:
+Some special use-cases also have some special support:

-- The `QueryChunks()` function which is necessary for the few situations when you might load big amounts of the data in a single query.
+- The `QueryChunks()` method helps you in the few situations when you might need to load in a single query more data than would fit in memory.
-- And the possibility of omitting the `SELECT ...` part of the query which causes ksql to write this part for you saving a lot of work when working with big structs/tables.
+- For saving you time when you are selecting all fields from a struct you can omit the `SELECT ...` part of the query which causes ksql to write this part for you saving a lot of work when working with big structs/tables.
-- Support for nesting structs when working with JOINs.
+- The Nested Structs feature will help you reuse existing structs/models when working with JOINs.

 **Supported Drivers:**